BloomTech-Labs/deprecated-Labs29-human-rights-first-ds-a/project/README.md

 *• set_data_lat_long.py* —— File used to locally clean up some of the data in the "latest_injcidents.csv" and "all_sources.csv" files.

 *• app* —— Directory containing all of the directories and files directly used in creating the DS app and API.

+# Wishlist - feature possibilities

+### Standardize the force_type features to allow for categorization, better visuals

+### Double check programs for resulting JSON form data, is it complete?
+Does Update do everything we want?

+### Find an ethical way to use predictive models for either force type by location, force incidents per total population.